domjarkey/concise/README.md

 ### `concise` infix operators

-The `concise` package also includes three infix operators designed to be used to make simple mappings clearer.
-These provide a more straightforward way of mapping from one set to another instead of using joins and cross-walk datasets.
+The `concise` package also includes three infix operators designed to be used to make applying key-value or dictionary lookups easier to use and more understandable for readers of your code.
+These infixes provide a straightforward syntax for mapping from one set to another as an alternative to relying on joins and cross-walk datasets.

-`%from%` and `%to%` are designed to work as a pair of ternary operators, mapping and input vector *from* a domain vector *to* a codomain or target vector.
+`%from%` and `%to%` are designed to work as a pair of ternary operators, mapping and input vector *from* a set of keys *to* a set of values.

 ``` r
 # Map a sequence of letters to their numerical positions in the alphabet